Business innovation is helping shape the south-west’s post-pandemic future.

 Those who log into the south-west event will hear from inspirational speakers, including:

-- Chris Dunning-Walton, founder and chairman of CyNam
+- Chris Dunning-Walton, founder and chair of CyNam

 - Dan White, chief commercial officer and founder of Synalogik